TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 Now suppose that $\lambda$ is an eigenvalue of the symmetric matrix $A$, and $\mathbf{v}$ is a non-zero (possibly complex) eigenvector of $A$ for the eigenvalue $\lambda$.
 Note that, since $A$ is real and symmetric, $\overline{{A}^T} = \overline{A} = A$.
 To prove that $\lambda$ is real, we will show that $\overline{\lambda} = \lambda$.

-We use kind of the same 'trick' as in Equation {eq}`Eq:SymmetricMat:Av1v2` in thre proof of {prf:ref}`Prop:SymmetricMat:OrthogonalEigenvectors`.
+We use kind of the same 'trick' as in Equation {eq}`Eq:SymmetricMat:Av1v2` in the proof of {prf:ref}`Prop:SymmetricMat:OrthogonalEigenvectors`.

 On the one hand